FraniukasSneideris/Python-and-SQL---Analyzing-World-s-Businesses-Data/README.md

 The dataset provides the foundation for answering the following questions:

 1. **What is the oldest business on each continent?**
-   I identify the oldest business for each continent, displaying its country, name, and founding year.
+   Identify the oldest business for each continent, displaying its country, name, and founding year.
 The resulting DataFrame, `oldest_business_continent`, will contain columns: `continent`, `country`, `business`, and `year_founded`.

 2. **How many countries per continent lack data on the oldest businesses?**
-   I will count the number of countries per continent that lack business data, both with and without the inclusion of `new_businesses`.
+   Count the number of countries per continent that lack business data, both with and without the inclusion of `new_businesses`.
 This will help determine whether including new businesses changes the landscape of missing data.
 The results will be stored in a DataFrame named `count_missing` with columns `continent` and `countries_without_businesses`.

 3. **Which business categories are best suited to last many years, and on what continent are they?**
-   I will create a DataFrame named `oldest_by_continent_category` that stores the oldest founding year for each continent and business category combination.
+   Create a DataFrame named `oldest_by_continent_category` that stores the oldest founding year for each continent and business category combination.
 This will contain columns: `continent`, `category`, and `year_founded`.

 ## Data Analysis
 ### 1) Finding the oldest business on each continent